- HYBRID MODEL FOR DELIVERY (and how much time to dedicate to sexual health)

 When teaching about PUBERTY

 Acknowledge that the reproductive system in a body that has a vulva is different than a body that has a penis.
 What body parts you have will determine the changes that happen to your body during puberty.
-We often describe these as puberty that happens to girls bodies and puberty that happens to boys bodies.
+For a trans person they may take hormone blockers or take certain hormones which will allow their changes to reflect that of their gender identity.
+We often describe these as puberty that happens to girls bodies and puberty that happens to boys bodies, but can say ‘puberty changes for bodies that have ovaries/testicles’ etc.

 When teaching about FAMILIES